Learned iterative networks: An operator learning perspective: Introduction

-\paragraph{Overview} The overarching viewpoint of this chapter is built around an operator learning perspective for solving inverse problems.
+The overarching viewpoint of this survey is built around an operator learning perspective for solving inverse problems.
 The inverse problem is given by an operator equation and solving it with a (learned) reconstruction method corresponds to defining and training a \emph{learned reconstruction operator}.

 Defining the learning within such a functional analytic viewpoint yields a unified and structured description of various machine-learning methods for solving inverse problems.
 For learned iterative networks, this includes in particular many popular architectures, like learned gradient schemes \cite{Adler:2017aa}, learned proximal networks \cite{gilton2021deep}, and variational networks \cite{hammernik2018learning,Kobler:2017aa}.
 We will also notice that there is a significant conceptual overlap between these architectures when they are viewed as an operator learning problem.
-Additionally, the above approach also allows us to decouple the formulation of the learned reconstruction operator from the learning task, where the latter is more concerned about how to train the learned reconstruction operator.
+Additionally, the above approach allows us to decouple the formulation of the learned reconstruction operator from the learning task, where the latter is more concerned about how to train the learned reconstruction operator.